- Treatment of uncomplicated malaria in geographic areas where chloroquine resistance is not reported.

 - Obesity (determine dose by ideal body weight);

-- Pedi: Safety and effectiveness for chronic use not established;
+- Pedi: Safety and effectiveness for treatment of rheumatoid arthritis, chronic discoid lupus erythematosus, or systemic lupus erythematosus not established in children

-- Geri: ↓ renal function may ↑ risk of adverse reactions.
+- Geri: ↓ renal function may ↑ risk of adverse reactions in older adults.

 Adverse Reactions/Side Effects

-CV: HF, TORSADE DE POINTES, heart block, QT interval prolongation
+CV: HF, TORSADES DE POINTES, heart block, QT interval prolongation

 Derm: DRUG REACTION WITH EOSINOPHILIA AND SYSTEMIC SYMPTOMS (DRESS), ERYTHEMA MULTIFORME, STEVENS-JOHNSON SYNDROME, TOXIC EPIDERMAL NECROLYSIS, acute generalized exanthematous pustulosis, alopecia, hair color changes, hyperpigmentation, photosensitivity, pruritus, rash, urticaria